fatihtatoglu/fatihtatoglu.github.io/page/en/index.en.md

 Hello, I am Fatih.
 I prefer to describe myself as a curious developer.
 On this site, you will find my experiences, projects, notes, reasoning, and awareness about the questions I ask myself.

 I hope you have fun reading and learning new things.
+If you want to support me, you can give feedback by clicking the &#128640;.